jantman/openscad-workbench-design/README.md

 * Is there any better way to visualize the intersection between two faces, other than giving the components different colors?

 ## Notes

+### Dependencies

+This code currently depends on a few STL files from another repository of mine.
+Rather than pull in the whole repository, which is quite large, I've included ``get_deps.sh`` which downloads the necessary files from GitHub.

 ### render function